Kanban views allow you to lay out your data like stacks of notecards for quick visual reference.

 Configuring Kanban Levels

 The Levels dropdown lets you configure what rows are shown in your Kanban view, specifically when rows in the primary view rows are arranged into parent and child hierarchies.
-We'll explore hierarchical relationships further later in our Quick Start series.
+For more information on indenting and working with hierarchies, see our article on Creating Row Hierarchies.